MussaCharles/MacDevSetupGuide/README.md

 ## 16. Rectangle
-- [Rectangle](https://github.com/rxhanson/Rectangle) is an opensource app which help to save a lot of time by quickly use keyboard shortcuts to move or resize winodos on MacOS.
+- [Rectangle](https://github.com/rxhanson/Rectangle) is an opensource app which help to save a lot of time by quickly use keyboard shortcuts to move or resize windows on MacOS.
 It is very similar to [Spectacle](https://github.com/eczarny/spectacle) but unfortunately Spectacle is no longer maintained but it still working as I have been using on my old intel based Mac with no issues.
 - To install Rectangle simply run the following command
      ```bash
      brew install --cask rectangle